Talk to a sales expert

 - Copay plans are a great way to help with day-to-day expenses: If you don't go to the doctor that often, having a copay for an office visit (a set amount for your visit) may be worthwhile if you know you likely won't meet your deductible.
 Example: if you have an ear infection and you visit a doctor in your network, you'll only pay $35 for the visit when you have a Bronze 002 plan.

-- Look for catastrophic plans if you’re under 30 or you have a hardship exemption.
-Catastrophic plans are Minimum Essential Coverage plans under the Affordable Care Act and are available to those who are younger than 30 or those with a hardship exemption.
-These plans typically have a lower monthly premium, a $6,600 deductible and three primary care visits covered at 100% before meeting your deductible.
+- Look for catastrophic plans if you're under 30 or you have a hardship exemption.
+Catastrophic plans are minimum essential coverage plans under the Affordable Care Act and are available to those who are younger than 30 or those with a hardship exemption.
+These plans typically have a lower monthly premium, a $6,600 deductible and three in-network primary care visits covered at 100% before meeting your deductible.
 Talk to an Assurant Health sales expert to see if this is an option that could fit your situation.

 Ready to find a health plan that fits your budget?

 We make it easy to find the plan that fits your needs:

 - Check your subsidy eligibility.
 See if you qualify for financial assistance before you apply for a plan.

 - Get a quote today.
 See and compare plans and prices available in your area.

 - Talk to an Assurant Health sales expert to learn more about plans available in your area and understand your subsidy eligibility.
 Learn more by calling 800-647-9094.

 Plan limitations and exclusions

 See the general summary of plan limitations and exclusions